 Location

-The ultimate digital nomad guide to Biarritz and Bidart including where to stay, coffee shops with Wifi, and coworking spaces.
+The ultimate digital nomad guide to Biarritz, including where to stay, coffee shops with Wifi, and coworking spaces.

 Guéthary is a quaint seaside town, just south of Biarritz and minutes from the Spanish border.
 You'll find great surf spots, similarly to Biarritz - but with none of the crowds.